London lifestyle & travels with kids and babies

 50 minutes drive from London busy scene, Coworth Park gardens are a green oasis of calm.
-Sculptures are spread around the property, bringing arty dreamy vibes to the pretty groomed lands.
+Carol Peace sculptures are graciously spread around, bringing arty dreamy vibes to these pretty groomed lands.
 Quintessentially English and pastoral, the parkland is also a prime attraction for polo and croquet, royal family included.
-Part of the Dorchester collection, the hotel is luxurious and has impeccable service, which makes Coworth Park afternoon tea and /or Sunday lunch glorious and zen – an exquisite day out for the whole family.
+Part of the Dorchester collection, the hotel is luxurious and has impeccable service, which makes Coworth park afternoon tea or the Sunday lunch glorious and zen; an exquisite day out for the whole family.

-On this occassion when our friends organised a gorgeous birthday for their son, we decided it was a good opportunity to arrive earlier with our 2 cheeky monkeys, explore the grounds and the beautiful 17th century mansion and indulge in a sunny lunch.
+On one occassion our friends organised a gorgeous birthday for their son, so we decided it was a good opportunity to arrive earlier with our 2 cheeky monkeys, explore the grounds and the beautiful 17th century mansion and indulge in a sunny lunch.

-We joined our friends for Coworth Park afternoon tea – champagne, little sandwiches and gorgeous goodies.
+We joined our friends for Coworth Park afternoon tea: champagne, little sandwiches, macaroons and gorgeous goodies.
 A lovely afternoon parents catching up and indulging in child free time in the glamorous drawing room and the conservatory; we even got to enjoy the resident pianist.

 The kids must have had the times of their lives (we judge from pictures!) treasure hunting, tshirt painting, cake baking etc kidsclub & around.
 We joined them for cake and Spiderman pictures after many bubbles – this has been one delightfully Zen 4 years birthday party.

 And over the last years we kept going back, not only for the gorgeous Coworth Park afternoon tea, but many bubbles and sunny outdoors lunches, horse riding, countryside exploring and Halloween.
 What better birthday celebrations, kiddies and grown ups alike?!